Simran-Dalvi/Medical_Chat_Bot/README.md

  1. document loading (pdf with 637 pages)
  2. text splitting/ chunking (5859 text chunks)
- 3. embedding-  done through hugging face sentence-transformers model
+ 3. embedding-  done through hugging face sentence-transformers model (returns a 384 dimensional vector)
  4. storing it in a vector database - pinecone
     1. connect to pinecone api
     2. create an index in pinecone